Last updated: May 4, 2026

 Step 6: Pass Fire Safety Inspections

-NH state law does not mandate a specific food handler card for all employees, but it is strongly recommended and increasingly required by event venues and commercial clients:
+NH state law does not mandate a specific food handler card for all employees.
+However, certification is strongly recommended and increasingly required by event venues, corporate clients, and commercial facility operators:

-- ServSafe Food Handler: $15-$30 per person; covers basic food safety.
-Available online.
+- ServSafe Food Handler: $15-$30 per person; available online; covers basic food safety principles

-- ServSafe Food Manager: $150-$180 including proctored exam; required by some institutional clients and larger event venues.
+- ServSafe Food Manager: $150-$180 including proctored exam; required by many institutional clients, farmers markets, and larger event venues

 Cost to Start a Food Truck in New Hampshire